AlexJenter/test-11ty-forestry/README.md

 Refer to the [11ty docs](https://www.11ty.dev/docs/) for more information on how to customize 11ty to your liking, it is an incredibly powerful tool!

+### Pug

+We use Pug as a template language.
+11ty's default support has been slightly enhanced: we allow to use filters (available as functions) and helpers that are equally available on a global context.

+We don't use 11ty's layout pipeline but rather use Pug's built in functionality here, because it supports stuff we want.

+Components are automatically gathered (imported) into `source/_components/all.pug` and this again can be imported into the base layout to make all components available to all pages (that use the layout).

+### Gulp

+We use Gulp to process most stuff, especially CSS and JS.
+It's also where 11ty is started.

 ### Assets

-All static assets, like images and fonts, should be placed in `source/_public`, as it is copied as-is into the `dist` directory.
+All static assets, like images and fonts, should be placed in `source/_public`, as it is copied as-is into the `build` directory.

-## Scripting

-This project uses a combination of tools to make developing dynamic data-driven scripting simple and pleasant.

 ### Rollup